#6 Starting a business in Leeds

 Crime levels in Leeds are just below average for the UK with 83.45 crimes committed per 1,000 people in the year ending June 2015.
 This figure is significantly lower than the crime rates of similar cities such as Manchester (109.39 crimes per 1,000 people) and Hull (101.94 per 1,000 people).

-A growing cosmopolitan district, Leeds has recently attracted major private sector investment to the tune of £1.1bn following its Trinity Quarter retail scheme, the new First Direct arena and the Eastgate retail development, due to open in 2016.
+A growing cosmopolitan district, Leeds has attracted major private sector investment to the tune of £1.1bn following its Trinity Quarter retail scheme, the new First Direct arena and the Eastgate retail development, which opened last year.

 For entrepreneurs looking to juggle work with socialising, the city’s Greek Street is the place to go for restaurants and bars, whilst on the entertainment front (as well as the recently launched arena) Leeds also boasts the O2 Academy and the Brudenell Social Club; known for its live gigs and comedy acts.